 Q: Once you are in the interview what is an important for the interviewee to be aware of?

 A: Pay attention to non-verbal cues or “tells” during the interview both yours and the interviewer.
 Poker players are always looking for tells, to help get a read on another player.
 You have to pay attention to the cues you project.
-Do you make eye contact and sit up straight to project confidence or are your eyes down and hands fumbling projecting fear or lack of interest.
+Do you make eye contact and sit up straight to project confidence or are your eyes down and hands fumbling projecting fear or lack of interest?
 On the other side of the coin, pay attention to the person interviewing you.
-If they look distracted or bored you need to look for ways to re-engage their interest.
-Women have good intuition in this area use it.
+If they look distracted or are staring at the clock you need to look for ways to re-engage their interest.
+Women have good intuition in this area.
+Use it.

 Q: What is the best way to bluff in an interview?